mcrute/pydora/CONTRIBUTING.rst

 * Update the readme/docstrings, if necessary
 * Follow the coding style of the current code-base
 * Ensure that your code is PEP8 compliant
-* Validate that your changes work with Python 2.7+ and 3.3+
+* Validate that your changes work with Python 3.5+

 All code is reviewed before acceptance and changes may be requested to better follow the conventions of the existing API.